Bionic-AI-Solutions/AgenticMultimodalRAG/docs/feature/agentic_rag/plan_schema.md

 - **traceability**: Plan-level flag for compliance and debugging

 > **Note:** The system now produces multi-step, multimodal, and agentic plans for all queries.
 The schema is extensible for future agentic behaviors (tool use, rerank, filter, conditional, etc.).

+## Advanced Agentic Step Types & Control Flow

+The schema supports (or will support) the following advanced step types:
+- `tool_call`: Call external APIs/tools (web search, calculator, plugins, etc.)
+- `rerank`: Rerank results using a model or custom logic
+- `filter`: Filter results based on criteria (metadata, score, etc.)
+- `conditional`: Branch logic (if/else) based on previous step results
+- `aggregate`: Combine results from multiple steps
+- `multi-hop`: Traverse the graph or knowledge base in multiple, dependent steps
+- `llm_call`: Use an LLM for synthesis, summarization, or reasoning at any step

+### Control Flow Fields
+- `condition`: (optional) Expression or reference to previous step result for conditional execution
+- `aggregate`: (optional) List of step_ids to aggregate results from
+- `tool`: (optional) Tool name or API to call
+- `params`: (optional) Tool-specific parameters

+> **Note:** The schema is designed for extensibility.
+New step types and control flow fields can be added as needed.
+All changes are versioned and documented.